TharunCodes07/Amplify/README.md

-    username VARCHAR(255) NOT NULL,          -- Username field email VARCHAR(255) UNIQUE NOT NULL,      -- Email field (unique) password VARCHAR(255) NOT NULL,          -- Password field average_scores JSON NOT NULL,            -- Stores the average of all the scores that the user has so far tasks_completed INT DEFAULT 0           -- Stores the total number of completed tasks (default: 0) );
+    username VARCHAR(255) NOT NULL,          -- Username field email VARCHAR(255) UNIQUE NOT NULL,      -- Email field (unique) password VARCHAR(255) NOT NULL,          -- Password field avg_scores JSON NOT NULL,            -- Stores the average of all the scores that the user has so far tasks_completed INT DEFAULT 0           -- Stores the total number of completed tasks (default: 0) );